-Much of our Teen Driver Safety research corresponds to at least one of the following three broad categories:
+Much of our Teen Driving Research corresponds to at least one of the following three broad categories:

 - teen drivers' skill acquisition and training

-- parental enforcement and teen compliance with Graduated Driver Licensing (GDL) provisions
+- compliance with and enforcement of Graduated Driver Licensing (GDL) provisions

-The team uses several methodologic approaches in its work to help reduce the frequency and severity of crashes involving teens behind the wheel.
+The Teen Driving Research team uses several methodological approaches in its work to help reduce the frequency and severity of crashes involving teens behind the wheel.
 These include:

 - evidence-based intervention design and evaluation

-In 2010, the Teen Driver Safety team launched teendriversource.org, CIRP’s award-winning website that provides parents, teens, educators, and policymakers with the latest information and tools to help prevent teen driver crashes.
-The site is frequently updated as new research is published, interventions are evaluated, and new recommendations for families and stakeholders become available.
+In 2010, the Teen Driving Research team launched teendriversource.org, CIRP’s award-winning website that provides parents, teens, educators, and policymakers with the latest information and tools to help prevent teen driver crashes.
+The site is frequently updated as new research is published, interventions are evaluated, and new recommendations for families and stakeholders about teen driver safety become available.

 Realistic Simulation in a Driving Simulator

 Our researchers are using our center's state-of-the-art simulator to develop interventions to help teens manage speed and passengers, as well as other distractions.We are also using it to help improve the assessment of driving skills, to better understand how drivers’ behaviors and emotions can affect driving performance, to develop predictive algorithms to increase driving skills, and to evaluate web-interventions and curriculum for parent-supervised practice driving for teens.
 Click on "CIRP Driving Simulator" to learn about using this tool in your research.